 - Tour of Mars and its inhabitants

 Now let me tell you a little something about the ride up.
 This “guided van tour” will take about an hour and a half and the guide will tell you DO NOT SLEEP.
 Like whaaa?
 You must be trippin’.
 There’s a reason for this though.
-At check in you will be given a map of your route but if you’re anything like me with maps you can already smell disaster (think burnt popcorn, sewer leak, low tide).
+At check in you’ll be given a map of your route but if you’re anything like me with maps you can already smell disaster (think burnt popcorn, sewer leak, low tide).
 The guide not only talks about Hawaii, Haleakala, and a hundred other things, but he also details your route and explains where you should be turning and necessary information like where you will most likely get hit by an oncoming vehicle, etc. It actually is pretty neat/helpful/lifesaving information but, good god, the darkness is palpable and it’s 3:30 AM and I’m on a bus and I don’t remember eating breakfast!

 You will arrive at the summit about an hour before sunrise to claim a spot somewhere along the edge of the crater which I assume is a perfectly safe thing to do.
-You’re 10,000+ feet above sea level and though it may be 80 °F down in your beachside cabana it’s 30 °F up here.
+You’re 10,000+ feet above sea level and though it may be 80°F down in your beachside cabana it’s 30°F up here.
 However, this hour remains my favorite part of the whole day.

 Apparently, the summit of Haleakala has some of the world’s best stargazing and I believe it 100%.
 I have never seen so many stars in my life.
 I guess with a tiny, barely inhabited island in the middle of the Pacific Ocean you can’t get better stargazing conditions than those.
 In the hour before the sunrise I saw billions of stars, seven shooting stars, and one big-eyed creature whispering to me from a glowing orb “come with me if you want to live.”
 Totes normal.
 This was all such a pleasant surprise that I didn’t even want the sun to rise that day.
 But it did and thank goodness because I think we’d be singing an entirely different tune right now.
 Or fighting to the death for the last pineapple and what’s left of an old Yankee candle that smells like laundry.